 When it comes to consumer headphones, 2019 will definitely go down as “the year of the earphone.”
 This is possible in part due to the rise in popularity of the Apple Airpods.
-It seems like every week, a new earphone model is entering the market.
-The Soundcore Liberty 2 Pro is one of those products, and seem to be making a big impression.
+It seems like every week; a new earphone model enters the market.
+The Soundcore Liberty 2 Pro is one of those products, and it seems to be making a big impression.
 According to Soundcore, 10 Grammy award-winning audio producers recommend the Liberty 2 Pro earphones.

 I’d have to ask, how could this be?

 While the Soundcore Liberty 2 Pro is an excellent budget earphone, there are significantly better premium models on the market suited for audio professionals.

 With all this hype, we had to check out the Liberty 2 Pro to see whether or not the stories were true.

 The Liberty 2 Pro is a somewhat standard-looking earphone.
 They do stick out of the ear as opposed to the flush fit of some earphones.
 I don’t think anyone will find this to be an issue, but it’s definitely something to note.

 The earbuds have a decent weight to them with a premium plastic finish.
 The Soundcore logo appears on each earbud with a gloss background.
 The branding is subtle, giving the buds a minimalist aesthetic.